Documentation Index

 When to Use

-- Tests that create entities and attach components
+- Tests that create entities and need them cleaned up automatically

-- Any ECS mutation test where you want automatic rollback
+- Any test where you want created entities removed after the suite

 How It Works